-If Verestar fails to honor certain of its contractual obligations because of its bankruptcy filing or otherwise, claims may be made against us for breaches by Verestar of those contracts as to which we are primarily or secondarily liable as a guarantor, which as of December 31, 2004, we do not expect will exceed \$5.0 million.
+If Verestar fails to honor certain of its contractual obligations because of its bankruptcy filing or otherwise, claims may be made against us for breaches by Verestar of those contracts as to which we are primarily or secondarily liable as a guarantor, which as of March 31, 2005, we do not expect will exceed \$5.0 million.
 In addition, Verestar's bankruptcy estate may bring certain claims against us or seek to hold us liable for certain transfers made by Verestar to us and/or for Verestar's obligations to creditors under various equitable theories recognized under bankruptcy law.
-The Official Committee of Unsecured Creditors appointed in the Verestar bankruptcy proceeding (Committee) has requested, and we have agreed to produce, certain documents in connection with the subpoena for Rule 2004 Examination (as defined under federal bankruptcy laws) issued by the Committee.
+The Official Committee of Unsecured Creditors appointed in the Verestar bankruptcy proceeding (the Committee) has requested, and we have agreed to produce, certain documents in connection with the subpoena for Rule 2004 Examination (as defined under federal bankruptcy laws) issued by the Committee.
 The Bankruptcy Court also has entered an order approving a stipulation between Verestar and the Committee that permits the Committee to file claims against us and/or our affiliates on behalf of Verestar.
-Although as of March 25, 2005, the Committee had not filed any claims against the Company or any of its current or former officers or directors, in papers filed with the Bankruptcy Court and in oral statements to the Company's counsel, counsel for the Committee has stated that the Committee may pursue claims against these parties.
+In filings with the Bankruptcy Court and in oral statements to our counsel, counsel for the Committee has stated that the Committee may pursue claims against us and certain of our current and former officers or directors.
+No such claims had been filed as of the date of this prospectus.
 The outcome of complex litigation (including claims which may be asserted against us by the Committee) cannot be predicted with certainty and is dependent upon many factors beyond our control; however, any such claims, if successful, could have a material adverse impact on our financial condition.
 Finally, we will incur additional costs in connection with our involvement in the Verestar bankruptcy proceedings.